The King of Wands (Reversed)

 Lizards are survivors.
 They can live in the hottest climates by moderating their body temperature.
 They can literally "take the heat."
 This symbol reminded this king's "lowborn" ancestors for generations, to not allow emotions to get “too hot,” or “too cold.”
 This quality always helped the king, when assessing himself and others.

 Today it’s time to acknowledge that like the King, you are competent.
 You “belong” and deserve a seat at table in front of you.
 You've worked hard to get here.
 Don’t look at others and assume they are "better" because they have more money, a greater position, better schooling, more "this" or more "that."
 You don’t know their real life or private struggles!
 Everyone has difficult things they are working on...even the most well to do.
 No one gets a “free pass” in this life.
-Like the King, you will also have to battle that inner saboteur that causes you to doubt yourself and your position in this world.
+Like the King, you will also have to battle the baggage in your consciousness that causes you to doubt yourself and your place in this world.
 This inner saboteur will tell you to retreat, because you aren't as good as someone else.
 Tell that malicious voice to take a hike!
 It's disrespecting your inner lizard.

 Respect your inner lizard today.
-It may not be as glamorous as the lion, but it is the reason you've survived, and deserves to be honored.
+It may not be as glamorous as the lions you see on the shields of others, but it is the reason you've survived, and it deserves to be honored.

-The truth is you do have the ability to succeed in whatever situation is presenting itself Be open to personal growth and transformation now.
+The truth is you do have the ability to succeed in whatever situation is presenting itself.
+Be open to personal growth and transformation now.
 Do not let your fears undermine your sense of self-confidence.
 The King of Wands is a tough character, upright or reversed.
 He is a survivor that always finds a way to succeed.
 In truth, he is a symbol for the same qualities which reside within you.
+Bolster your self-confidence by remembering the version of you that is competent, strong, and empowered to act.
+The King of Wands encourages you to be more assertive and less passive.